⚡ Open-Source Licenses

 BSD

-BSD licenses are a family of permissive free software licenses that impose minimal restrictions on the use and distribution of covered software.
+BSD licenses are a family of permissive free software licenses that allow software to be used, modified, and redistributed with minimal restrictions.

 6